-Note that we purchased all of these models.
-Just like in every OutdoorGearLab review, we purchased the equipment we reviewed here on the retail market, and the reviewers did not receive any gifts, payments, or freebies from manufacturers.
-This sets us apart from other comparative reviews.
-While there is an abundance of private, one-off, reviews on the internet from users that have purchased their own, we know of no other comparative, comprehensive category review where the reviewer purchased all of the contenders.
-Most similar reviews are produced by magazines and blogs that are reviewing advertisers' products.
-We take the integrity of this review seriously and have done our best to conduct it in a fair, unbiased manner.
+Note that we purchased all of these skis ourselves.
+Just like in every GearLab review, we purchased the equipment we reviewed here on the retail market, and the reviewers did not receive any gifts, payments, or freebies from manufacturers.
+This approach sets us apart from other comparative reviews.
+While private, one-off reviews are abundant on the internet from users that have purchased their own, we know of no other comparative, comprehensive category review where the reviewer purchased all of the contenders.
+Most similar reviews by magazines and blogs review advertisers' products.
+We take the integrity of this review very seriously and have done our best to conduct it in a fair, unbiased manner.

 We started by weighing each of these models on our scale to provide an accurate weight spec.
 Then we skied — a lot.